Wu-Chenyang/torch-magnus/README.md

 - **High-Order Integrators**: Includes 2nd, 4th, and 6th-order Magnus integrators and a generic `Collocation` solver (e.g., Gauss-Legendre).
 - **Fully Differentiable**: Gradients can be backpropagated through the solvers, making it ideal for training.
 - **Dense Output**: Provides continuous solutions for evaluation at any time point.
+- **Batched Dense Output**: The `DenseOutput` object supports evaluation at a batch of time points.
+The batch shape of the time tensor must match the batch shape of the solved system.
 - **GPU Support**: Runs seamlessly on CUDA-enabled devices.

 ## Installation